Most profit-making companies are expected to grow over time— increasing sales, raising profits, and increasing shareholder value.

 Over the 40 years of its corporate history, business performance for Apple Computer, Inc., has seen periods of spectacular growth in revenues and profits.
 During the same timespan, however, Apple has also seen a few periods of slow or negative growth.

-The Section above, Apple Periodic Growth, shows how single-period growth metrics for apple have been especially volatile for the fiscal years 2015 - 2016.
+The Section above, Apple Periodic Growth, shows how single-period growth metrics for Apple have been exceptionally volatile for the fiscal years 2015 - 2016.
 The present section and the following section take a longer term, multi-period view of Apple growth covering fiscal years 2002 through 2017.

 Sales Revenue Focus for Growth

-Apple growth could be analyzed usefully in terms of any of the growth performance factors from the section above—revenues, profits, or Earnings per Share (EPS), for instance.
+Apple growth could be analyzed usefully with any of the growth performance factors from the section above—revenues, profits, or Earnings per Share (EPS), for instance.
 For simplicity, however, examples below focus on just one of these: Net Sales Revenues.

-Those with a strong interest in predicting Apple's prospects for future growth will begin by trying to explain multi-period growth performance--and changes in multiperiod performance--n terms of events such as the following:
+Those with a keen interest in predicting Apple's prospects for future growth will begin by trying to explain multi-period growth performance—and changes in multi-period performance—for significant changes in factors such as the following:

 - New product introductions